 The team will continue testing the promising drugs they identified to prevent breast cancer and translate their drug discovery efforts into the clinic.
 Next steps will include evaluating these drugs in combination with immune checkpoint inhibitors currently approved for use in triple-negative breast cancer (TNBC).
 Additional studies will help identify which patients are likely to benefit most from these drugs and elucidate causes of TNBC that can be targeted by novel precision prevention strategies.

-Karen Liby earned her PhD from the University of Cincinnati and then worked with Michael B. Sporn, a pioneer in the field of chemoprevention, at Dartmouth Medical School for 12 years.
-She recently started an Associate Professor position focused on drug discovery in the Department of Pharmacology and Toxicology at Michigan State University.
+Karen Liby, PhD is the Lois and Sid Eskenazi Chair in Hematology/Oncology and a professor of medicine at Indiana University School of Medicine in Indianapolis, Indiana.
+Dr. Liby earned her PhD from the University of Cincinnati and then worked with Michael B. Sporn—a pioneer in the field of chemoprevention—at Dartmouth Medical School for 12 years.
 She was awarded the Wilson S. Stone Memorial Award by the University of Texas MD Anderson Cancer Center in 2007.

 Her research priorities are to develop and test new drugs and drug combinations for the prevention and treatment of cancer and to explore novel drug delivery systems.
 She has tested several novel drugs and found that they can both prevent and treat experimental breast cancer and is working to move these drugs into the clinic.
 She is also studying the molecular mechanism of action of these drugs and identifying and validating biomarkers that will be needed to evaluate these drugs clinically.